 accounting

 Do you have a head for numbers?
-Accounting clerks perform various duties such as budgeting, keeping a record of the financial statements and reporting.
+Accounting clerks perform various duties such as budgeting, keeping a record of the financial statements, and reporting.
 You may also do clerical tasks like filing paperwork.
-If you have accounting experience, try working full-time or as a freelancer.
+If you have accounting experience, try working full-time or as a side job.

 How to get started: You need a degree, or at least an accounting certification, to get hired as an accounting clerk.
 Proficiency in accounting software may also be required.